bile0026/librenms_server/README.md

-# Ansible_Role_Default
+# Librenms_server
-default structure for ansible
+deploy Librenms core server.

+Work in Progress, not ready for prime time yet.